Compute

 Figure 1 Log collection process

-A Flume client consists of the source, channel, and sink.
-The source sends the data to the channel, and then the sink transmits the data from the channel to the external device.
+The Flume client or server consists of one or multiple agents.
+Each agent consists of three modules: source, channel, and sink.
+Data enters the source module, is transmitted to the channel, and then is sent to the sink for the next agent or a destination outside the client.
 Table 1 describes Flume modules.

 Table 1 Module description